 Ayurveda uses dashamoola as a pain relief remedy and recommends it for treating cervical spondylosis, a degenerative condition caused by aging, poor posture, injury, or even rheumatoid disease.
 In one study, patients with cervical spondylosis were given vasti, a treatment where warm oil incorporating dashamoola was placed in a well of dough on the back.
 As a precursor to the treatment, a massage was given using dashamoola oil to the upper back and neck area.
 Internally, dashamoola decoction or herbal tea was taken twice a day before mealtimes along with other ayurvedic remedies like ashwagandha.
-The entire treatment eased pain and improved range of movement as well.
+The entire treatment eased pain and improved the range of movement as well.
 (7)

-Always consult an ayurvedic practitioner to get the appropriate dosage and form of dashamoola you should take.
+Always consult an Ayurvedic practitioner to get the appropriate dosage and form of dashamoola you should take.
 The administration of the remedy also depends on your body type as defined by the doshas (vata/pitta/kapha) and on the specific nature of your symptoms.
-For instance, PMS may present different symptoms if it is a vata type problem compared to if it is a pitta type problem.
-The right diagnosis before treatment will ensure you get the best results from this ayurvedic herbal gem.
+For instance, PMS may present different symptoms if it is a vata-type problem compared to if it is a pitta-type problem.
+The right diagnosis before treatment will ensure you get the best results from this Ayurvedic herbal gem.

-Dashamoola is not right for everyone though – so If you are unsure as to whether Shilajit is good for you, then let’s talk.
+Dashamoola is not right for everyone though – so If you are unsure as to whether Dashamoola is good for you, then let’s talk.
 Click the button below to find a time that works for you so we can chat about what is best for your health.

 Pathak, A. K., Awasthi, H. H., & Pandey, A. K. (2015).
 Use of Dashamoola in Cervical Spondylosis: Past and Present Perspective.